Mariam1341/Educational_mangment_system/README.md

 - **Manage Courses**: Doctors can create courses, assign teaching assistants, and manage students.
 - **Assignment Workflow**: Students can view, submit, and track assignments, while Doctors can evaluate and report on submissions.

-## Screenshots
-(Add screenshots of the main menu, course management interface, and assignment submissions for better visualization.)

 ## Future Enhancements
 - Integration of encryption for sensitive data (e.g., passwords).